adamsilver/fdpb/03-Book-A-Flight.md

 - they hide choices behind an unnecessary extra click.
 - they are not easily searchable.

-Usability expert, Luke Wobrelski, goes as far to state that *Dropdowns Should be the UI of Last Resort*[^].
+Usability expert, Luke Wobrelski, even states that the select box should be the ‘UI of last resort’[^1].
 We'll take heed of his experience.

 ### Radio buttons

-Unlike select boxes, radio buttons present choices clearly and are generally well-understood and accessible by default.
+Unlike select boxes, radio buttons present choices clearly, are generally well-understood and are accessible.
 However, they are less suitable when they consist of many choices.
-That is, we could have hundreds, if not thousands of destinations.
+We could have hundreds of destinations on offer, creating long and unweildly pages.

-Radio buttons, in this case, create pages that are long and unweildly.
-Some browsers provide a native search facility (activated by <kbd>CMD+F</kbd>) allowing users to *jump* to the option quickly.
+Some browsers have a native search facility (activated by <kbd>CMD+F</kbd>) allowing users to *jump* to the option quickly.
 But most users aren't aware of this.
-Moreover we shouldn't rely on an inconspicuous browser feature to fix holes in our own design.
+Moreover we shouldn't rely on an inconspicuous browser feature to fix holes in our own interface.

 ### Search box

 A text box (`input type="search"`) is another option.
-The search type enhances the functionality of a regular text box (`input type="text"`) by allowing the user to clear the contents of the field&mdash;either by tapping the <kbd>x</kbd> or pressing <kbd>escape</kbd>.
+The search type enhances the functionality of a regular text box (`input type="text"`) by letting the user clear the contents of the field&mdash;either by tapping the ‘x’ or pressing <kbd>escape</kbd>.

 ![Image here](/etc/)